 Choose Your Twitter Name and Username for Job Searching

-Twit Johnson (@TwitJPMP): Your full name, then your abbreviated name plus a professional keyword.
+Twit Johnson (@TwitJPMP): Your full name and then your abbreviated name plus a professional keyword.
 (PMP is a highly coveted project management certification.)

-San Francisco Project Manager (@TwitJohnson): A differentiating professional keyword, then your full name.
+San Francisco Project Manager (@TwitJohnson): A differentiating professional keyword or phrase and then your full name.